 Available for comment

-Sonia Dunlop, Senior Policy Adviser, International Financial Institutions, E3G, and lead on this report is available for comment – please contact her directly.
+Sonia Dunlop, Senior Policy Advisor, International Financial Institutions, E3G, and lead on this report is available for comment – please contact her directly.

 Notes to Editors